Pedestrian Accident Lawyers Serving Miami

 Only courts award it, and the victim’s lawyer must have asked for it.
 Also, punitive damages serve as a deterrent to the liable party and others.
 However, it is only sought when there is clear evidence of willful or gross negligence.Is There a Time Limit for Filing My Pedestrian Accident Case?

 Yes.
 Since there must be an end to litigation, the Statute of Limitations stipulates how long a victim has to commence their claim.
-In Florida, it is four years from the day the accident occurred.
+In Florida, it is two years from the day the accident occurred.
 If you fail to file an action within this time, you will be statute-barred, and the courts will likely not entertain your claim.Do I Need to Hire a Miami Pedestrian Accident Lawyer?

 Sometimes, pedestrian accident victims believe they can handle their claims themselves.
 Although this is true, we often see people jeopardize their cases and start looking for an attorney to fix them.
 The person could have often done irreparable damage or signed a lowball settlement agreement.